ryan-mcclue/ryan-mcclue/src/perf.md

 (IMPORTANT in SIMD cast is reinterpreting bits, so the opposite of cast in C)

 1. know cache sizes to have data fit in it
 2. know cache line sizes to ensure data is close together (may have to separate components of structs to allow loops to access less cache lines) i.e. understand what you operate on frequently. may also have to align struct
 3. simple, linear access patterns (or prefetch instructions) for things larger than cache size

-HAVE TO INSPECT/VERIFY ASSEMBLY IS SANE FIRST THEN LOOK AT TIMING INFORMATION inspecting compiler generated assembly loops, look for JMP to ascertain looping condition due to macro-op fusion (relevent to say Skylake), e.g. cmp-jmp non-programmable instructions could be executed by the cpu similarly, instructions that only exist on the frontend but exist programmatically e.g. xmm to xmm might just be a renaming in register allocation table also due to concurrent port usage, can identify parts of code as relatively 'free' struct access typically off a [base pointer] in assembly, 1.0f might be large number e.g. 1065353216 in assembly loop, repeated instructions may be due to loop unrolling we might see:
-* superfluous loading of values off stack
-* more instructions required, e.g not efficiently using SIMD (often this exposes the misconception that compilers are better than programmers; so better to handwrite intrinsics)

 To avoid the compiler having to generate a large export table of all functions, make them `static`